Category Archives: Uncategorized

 • Applicant must be a contingent faculty member (adjunct, instructor, post-doc, or similar non-tenure position)

-• Applicant must be presenting a paper at the 2021 AAA Annual Meeting (this award is open to both hybrid and in-person attendees)
+• Applicant must be presenting a paper at the 2022 AAA Annual Meeting (this award is open to both online and in-person attendees)

 • Applicant must be a member of the Society for Medical Anthropology (see http://americananthro.org for instructions on how to join)